MSeidelFed/KineticMSI/USAGE.md

                          [6,] "Met2_a1"     | "54163.9"  | "44717.6"  | "43496.6"     |  "149206.6"    | "59616.02"  |

-## Step 1 - Preparing the dataset
+## Step 2 - Preprocessing: subset of good quality MSI pixels

-*This function allows removal of MSI pixels that would impair interpretation of true 0% enrichment in the downstream calculations.*
+*A function to crop input kMSI datasets*

-The function generates corrected csv files and a list with the corrected matrices as a return object in the R environment.The function takes an entire directory and it grabs all csv files within the provided directory.
-The function grabs each isotopologue envelope and sets to NA all of those pixels that would produce a misinterpretation of the NIA correction leading to misinterpreted enrichment percentages.
+This function allows you to remove MSI pixels that would impair interpretation of true 0% enrichment in the downstream calculations.
+The function generates corrected .csv files and a list with the corrected matrices as a return object in the R environment.The function takes an entire directory and it grabs all .csv files within the provided directory.
+The function then grabs each isotopologue envelope and sets to NA all of those pixels that would produce a misinterpretation of the NIA correction leading to misinterpreted enrichment percentages.

 * Filtering step 1 – All pixels with M0 = 0 are deleted (replaced with NA).